semaphoreci/docs/go-continuous-integration_5c5484f42c7d3a66e32dea74.md

             - yes | sudo apt install gccgo-go
             - gofmt webServer.go | diff --ignore-tab-expansion webServer.go -

-The `gofmt`, which is not installed by default, makes sure that the Go code follows the Go code standards.
+The `gofmt`, which is manually installed, makes sure that the Go code follows the Go code standards.
 The `yes | sudo apt install gccgo-go` command is used for its installation.

 The last `block` that has two jobs is defined with the following commands: